What Is Order Picking? Methods & Solutions for eCommerce

 For example, if your data shows a decrease in picking accuracy, consider adjusting your picking method to reduce errors.

-In addition, if productivity metrics are lagging, you can explore introducing automated order picking systems to your employees or reorganizing the layout of your warehouse to streamline the picking process and improve efficiency.
+In addition, if productivity metrics are lagging, you can explore introducing automated order picking systems to your employees or reorganizing the layout of your warehouse to optimize the picking process.

 Outsource Fulfillment to a Third-Party Logistics (3PL)